 He found four 10/ notes missing.
 He identified the two notes in the writing on them.
 They had been marked at the laundry.
-They Eutler admitted having taken the skylight out of Hartmann's store.
-Butler, said Detective North, told him that they both went into the dry cleaning premises and "Terry" have opened the door by putting (Maloney) found four 10/ notes his arm through the hole where in a box under the counter.
-They the glass was taken out.
-Mr Tompson said prima facie cases had been established against Botler if he had spent his share both defendants and he commit-
+They Butler admitted having taken been found in various cus-the skylight out of Hartmann's had been found in various cus-tomers' garments and were mark-Butler, said Detective North, told ed so they could be returned.

+Lattimore said that a man could dry cleaning premises and "Terry" have opened the door by putting (Maloney) found four 10/ notes his arm through the hole where not see Maloney red the robbery. said a prima Botler if he had spent his share both defendants and he commit-